aspiringsecurity/De-Transport-Monitor/README.md

 # DeAuto-Hackathon WIP
-Effective design, engineering and delivery of blockchain technology aided game solution for vehicles and citizens to make roads safer and better for everyone using gamification, predictive analytics and automation.
+Effective design, engineering and delivery of blockchain technology aided game solution for vehicles and citizens to make roads safer and better for everyone using gamification, DeAuto NEV, predictive analytics and automation.